dyd-arize/ezira-emohekat/README.md

 exercise.
 The source files are provided.
 Once these issues have been resolved and the basic application is working, you will write an new application to load additional data into the database.

+## Getting Started

+You should first clone this repository and work from your local machine.
+Do not push your changes to this repository.

 ## Deployment